nystudio107/craft-emptycoalesce/docs/docs/index.md

 ```twig
 {% set choice = thingOne ??? thingTwo ??? thingThree ??? thingFour %}
 ```
-The first thing that is defined, not null, and not empty will be what `choise` is set to.
+The first thing that is defined, not null, and not empty will be what `choice` is set to.
 If _nothing_ meets that criteria, then `choice` is set to `null`.
 For example:

 ```twig
 {% set bar = null %}